MazinLab/FROST/README.md

 ### Phase details

-**Phase 0 — Precondition check:** Verifies the system is in the expected cold state before starting.
-Checks 4K stage < 4.5K, both heat switches OFF (< 10K), both heads < 5K, both pumps < 10K.
+**Phase 0 — Precondition check:** Verifies all LS350 outputs are at 0% before starting.
+Thermal preconditions (4K stage, heads, pumps, switches) are enforced by the start-safety interlock (compressor running + 4K stage < 4.2K) rather than Phase 0.

 **Phase 1 — Ramp up:** Executes a fixed time-based ramp schedule (30%→50%→80% for Output 1, 30%→50%→60% for Output 2 over 90 seconds), then holds at 80%/60% and polls every 30 s.
 Once the 4-pump reaches 45K, Output 1 is stepped down by 8% per poll until it reaches 25%.
 Once the 3-pump reaches 42K, Output 2 is stepped down by 8% per poll until it reaches 18%.
 The two pumps step down independently.
 Phase 1 exits when both outputs have reached their floors (25% / 18%).

 The 3-pump step-down starts at **42K**, which is 3K below the target band of 45–55K.
 This is intentional overshoot prevention: at 60% output the pump is rising at several K/min, so waiting until 45K to begin stepping down would result in the pump coasting well past 55K before the reduced output takes effect.
 Starting at 42K gives the step-down ~3K of runway to arrest the rise before the pump enters the target range.
 The same principle applies to the 4-pump, whose step-down begins at 45K — 15K below its 60K upper limit.

 **Phase 2 — Stabilize:** Holds 4-pump at 50–60K and 3-pump at 45–55K using a rate-limited feedback loop (adjustments at most once every 3 minutes per output).
 Uses rolling averages and dT/dt to avoid reacting to noise.
-Exits when the **4-head** plateaus below 5.45K, both pumps have been in range for 10+ continuous minutes, and the system has been settled for 5+ minutes.
-These exit conditions may be changed over time.
+Exits when the **4-head** plateaus below 5.45K and both pumps have been in range for 10+ continuous minutes.
 Timeout exit available after 120 minutes if both heads are below 6.0K.

 **Phase 3 — Cycle ⁴He:** Turns off 4-pump (Output 1 → 0%), opens 4-switch (Output 3 → 40%).
 Two concurrent control loops run every 30 seconds for the rest of the run: